Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Warmup: Results for Tabular MDPs

-The detailed proof of \thm{regret_tabular} is deferred to \append{appendix_tabular}.
 Our results show that it is possible to design novel algorithms with only $\cO(\poly(\log T))$ regret with the help of quantum subroutines.
 This greatly improves on the classical setting where the regret bound of any classical algorithm must be at least $\Omega(\sqrt{T})$ \citep{auer2008near, jin2018q}.
+We conjecture that the dependence of $S$ and $H$ in \thm{regret_tabular} can be improved.
+Specifically, to improve the dependency on $S$, it may be necessary to design provably efficient model-free algorithms since the regret $\cO(S^2A \log(T))$ seems inevitable for model-based algorithms \citep{azar2017minimax,zhang2021isreinforcement}.
+On the other hand, to improve the dependency on $H$, one may need to utilize the technique of variance reduction \citep{azar2017minimax}.